 End the conversation in a clear way

-Bot says: “Oh no, that's terrible!
-Let me help you.”
+Bot: “Oh no, I'm so sorry to hear that.
+Let me help you."

 Never uses ALL CAPS

-It comes across as very aggressive – LIKE THE BOT IS SHOUTING AT THE USER
+It comes across as very aggressive – LIKE YOUR BOT IS SHOUTING AT THE USER

 Has a well-defined personality and voice that matches your brand

-Standard bot greeting “Hello, I’m your bot assistent.”
+General bot greeting: “Hello, I’m your bot assistent.”

-Funky company bot “Hey B, nice to see you again!
-What’s cookin’ today?”
+Funky company bot: “Hey B, nice to see you again!
+What’s up?”

 Uses emojis if/when appropriate